cbowdon/TsMonad/README.md

 Note that for Maybe, if the lifted function returns null or undefined then it returns Nothing rather than wrapping a null in a Just, which is perverse.

 ## FAQ and apologies
-* What, no monad interface?
-Isn't that mandatory when porting monads to an OO language?
+* Why only Maybe and Either (so far)?
-    Sorry.
-PITA with the different number of type parameters of Maybe and Either.
-You won't miss it, I hope.
+These two monads are the most useful in a world ridden with mutable state and side effects.
+I'm currently evaluating whether Writer offers enough benefit to be worth implementing in TypeScript.

-* Where's Writer/monad transformers/monoids/fantasy-land compliance?
+* Where's monad transformers/monoids/fantasy-land compliance?
 Sorry.
 One day.